LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.2/index.en.md

 47	2020-06-21 23:00:00	10.264495	9.751270	10.777719
 ```

-We also use the built-in drawing method of `LSTMModel` to draw the training data (black curve) and prediction results (blue curve).
+To visualize the performance of our LSTM model, we utilize the built-in drawing method of `LSTMModel`.
+This will create a graph where the training data is represented by a black curve and the prediction results by a blue curve.
+This graphical representation allows us to easily compare the model's predictions with the actual training data, providing a clear and intuitive understanding of how well the LSTM model is capturing the trends and patterns in the data.
+Such visual analysis is crucial for assessing the model's accuracy and for making any necessary adjustments to improve its forecasting capabilities.

 ```python
 m.plot()